N.Korea reports more deaths, says taking 'swift measures' against COVID outbreak

+North Korea's admission on Thursday that it is battling an "explosive" COVID-19 outbreak has raised concerns that the virus could devastate a country with an under-resourced health system, limited testing capabilities and no vaccine programme.

-On Thursday North Korea acknowledged for the first time a COVID outbreak and ordered the lockdowns.
-State news agency KCNA said the country was taking "swift state emergency measures" to control the epidemic.
+State news agency KCNA said the country was taking "swift state emergency measures" to control the epidemic, but there is no sign that Pyongyang was moving to accept international offers of vaccines.

 "All provinces, cities and counties of the country have been totally locked down and working units, production units and residential units closed from each other since the morning of May 12 and strict and intensive examination of all the people is being conducted," KCNA reported on Sunday.